Pereskia stenantha

-Rhodocactus stenanthus is a species of cactus that is endemic to Brazil.
-First described as Pereskia stenantha, it was transferred to Rhodocactus in 2016.
-Like all species in the genus Rhodocactus, and unlike most cacti, it has persistent leaves.
+Pereskia stenantha, synonym Rhodocactus stenanthus, is a species of cactus that is endemic to Brazil.
+Like all species in the genus Pereskia, and unlike most cacti, it has persistent leaves.
 In its native locality, it is sometimes used in hedges.

 Description

-Rhodocactus stenanthus grows as a small tree or a shrub, usually reaching 2–4 m high, occasionally 6 m, with trunks to about 15 cm in diameter in large specimens.
+Pereskia stenantha grows as a small tree or a shrub, usually reaching 2–4 m high, occasionally 6 m, with trunks to about 15 cm in diameter in large specimens.
 The young twigs, 4–6 mm thick, have variable numbers of stomata.
 Mature stems develop grayish-brown bark.
-Like all species of Rhodocactus, and unlike most other cacti, R. stenanthus has persistent leaves, that are variable in shape and size.
+Like all species of Pereskia, and unlike most other cacti, P. stenantha has persistent leaves, that are variable in shape and size.
 The very largest are up to 15 cm long and 9 cm wide, but more usually they are 7–11 cm by 4–6 cm.
 The fleshy leaves are often folded upwards along the midrib and have short petioles, 2–10 mm long.
 The areoles bear leaves (brachyblast leaves) along with spines.
 The areoles on the twigs have up to seven spines, those on the trunks may have about 40, each up to 5 cm long.
 The flowers are orange-red on the outside and pink inside and are borne in terminal or axillary inflorescences of 1–15 forming dense clusters.
 Individual flowers are urn-shaped (urceolate) and do not open widely, reaching only 1–2 cm across.
 The fruits are variable in shape, 3–7 cm long, green or yellowish-green when ripe, and contain many glossy black seeds.
-In its native habitat, R. stenanthus flowers in the spring and summer, from November to April.
+In its native habitat, P. stenanthas flowers in the spring and summer, from November to April.

-In all features other than the flowers, R. stenanthus closely resembles R. bahiensis.
+In all features other than the flowers, P. stenantha closely resembles P. bahiensis.
 The shape, colour and orientation of the flowers suggests they may be pollinated by hummingbirds.